david-drew/OpenVINO-Samples/OpenVINO_Overview.md

 - Model: Neural Network topology converted to a Model Optimizer compatible format, an XML file.
 See **Models** below for more information.

 3. Choose the correct precision for a model:
-- FP32: Used when running the model on the CPU.
+- **FP32:** Used when running the model on the CPU.
-- Int8: Experimental, but runs on the CPU.
+- **Int8:** Experimental, but runs on the CPU.
-- FP16: Use when running on any hardware other than the CPU (except for some special cases, e.g., GPU can run FP32 but more slowly).
+- **FP16:** Use when running on any hardware other than the CPU (except for some special cases, e.g., GPU can run FP32 but more slowly).

 ## <a name="models"></a> Models

-Models in an Intel compatible format (compatible with the Model Optimizer) always include an `.xml` and `.bin` file, and may also require other files, like `.json`, `.mapping`, etc.  Verify that you have all of the needed files.
+Models in an Intel® compatible format compatible with the Model Optimizer always include an `.xml` and `.bin` file, and may also require other files, like `.json`, `.mapping`, etc.  Verify that you have all of the needed files.
 They should be in the same directory for the Inference Engine to find them.
 - `model_name.xml`
 - `model_name.bin`
-- OPTIONAL: `model_name.json`, `model_name.mapping`, etc.
+- **OPTIONAL:** `model_name.json`, `model_name.mapping`, etc.

-Models May Be:
+Models may be:
 - Classification (AlexNet, GoogleNet, SqueezeNet, etc.)
     - These detect one type of element in a frame.
 - Object Detection (SSD, yolo)
     - These draw bounding boxes around multiple types of objects.
 - Custom (Often based on SSD)

-Descriptions of Intel’s pre-trained models (links to download are not included):
+Descriptions of Intel® pre-trained models:

 https://software.intel.com/en-us/openvino-toolkit/documentation/pretrained-models

 ## <a name="downloading-models"></a> Downloading Models
-There are several ways to find models suitable for use with OpenVINO:
+There are several ways to find models suitable for use with the Intel® Distribution of OpenVINO™:

-- Download from Intel’s Open Model Zoo:
+- Download from the Intel® Open Model Zoo:
     - https://github.com/opencv/open_model_zoo

-- Download from GitHub, Caffe Zoo, TensorFlow Zoo, etc.
+- Download from GitHub*, Caffe* Zoo, TensorFlow* Zoo, etc.
-- Train your own model
+- Train your own model.
-- Intel’s Model Downloader tool:
+- Intel® Model Downloader tool:
     - https://software.intel.com/en-us/articles/model-downloader-essentials)

-    1. To list the FP32 models available in the downloader enter the following command:
+    1. To list the FP32 models available in the downloader, enter the following command:

         `cd /opt/intel/openvino/deployment_tools/tools/model_downloader/`